Coup: "ECOWAS Has No Moral Right To Dictate To Niger About Their Internal Affairs" - Dayo Akintobi | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Coup: “ECOWAS Has No Moral Right To Dictate To Niger About Their Internal Affairs” – Dayo Akintobi

-A journalist identified as Dayo Akintobi has spoken about the visit of the Economic Community of West African States (ECOWAS) to the Niger Republic following the recent overthrow of the Democratic government by mutineers.
-It should be noted that the mutineers and ECOWAS didn’t reach an agreement, as the Nigeriens sternly stated that they don’t want war but are ready to defend themselves.
+After the recent overthrow of the Democratic government by mutineers in the Niger Republic, a journalist by the name of Dayo Akintobi has spoken out regarding the visit of the Economic Community of West African States (ECOWAS) to the country.
+It’s important to note that the mutineers and ECOWAS couldn’t come to terms, even though the Nigerien people have made it clear they don’t want war but are prepared to defend themselves.

-In an interview with the Vanguard paper, Akintobi said, “My take on the whole Niger situation is this: They are a sovereign country; what happens internally to them is primarily their own business.
-But since we are neighbors, we should attempt diplomatic solutions.
-If they are not working, you have options of sanctions and things like that.”
+What occurs within Niger is essentially their own affair, Akintobi stated in an interview with the Vanguard paper.
+However, given our proximity, we should explore peaceful alternatives wherever possible.
+Sanctions and other measures can be used if they are unsuccessful.

-“But I think that if a country has not been openly aggressive towards you, in other words, they have not threatened to attack Nigeria or any other ECOWAS country, they are not amassing troops on our borders or anything else, I don’t think we should be belligerent about wanting to go into war with them simply because something happened internally—it is their internal problem.
-So what we need to do is secure our border and our own defenses to make sure that if what is happening in Niger leads to any encroachment on our territorial integrity, then we are prepared to defend against it.”
+But I don’t think we should be belligerent about wanting to go to war with them just because something happened internally — it is their internal problem.
+They haven’t threatened to attack Nigeria or any other ECOWAS country; they haven’t amassed troops on our borders; and so on.
+Therefore, we must strengthen our borders and defences to ensure that, should events in Niger lead to an incursion into our territory, we will be ready to defend ourselves.

-“I think that ECOWAS, as a coalition of brother states, should be each other’s brothers’ keeper, but not up to the point where you interfere with the sovereignty of an independent nation.”
-I don’t think ECOWAS has the moral right to dictate to Niger about their internal affairs, but I think what ECOWAS should do is band together and make sure that what is happening in Niger is not affecting their countries.”
+To paraphrase one of the ECOWAS leaders: “I think that ECOWAS, as a coalition of brother states, should be each other’s brothers’ keeper, but not up to the point where you interfere with the sovereignty of an independent nation.”
+ECOWAS does not have the moral authority to intervene in Niger’s domestic affairs, but it can and should work together to protect its member states from any spillover.

 )